What is Active ONA?

 Implementing Active ONA

 Active ONA consists in mapping informal relationships between employees through an online survey, which captures different types of informal interactions.
 In the survey, employees identify who they interact with and how they interact with each other.
-Examples of informal interactions mapped include sharing information, technical/expert support, personal support and inspiration.
-This is a highly-customizable survey where the client can tailor logo, colors, font and content among other things.
+This is a highly customizable survey where the client can tailor logo, colors, font and content among other things.

 Visualizing the results